nclsndr/design-tokens-format-module/README.md

 ### Token tree

-The `TokenTree` is the JSON Object data structure that represents the entire design tokens document.
+The `DesignTokenTree` is the JSON Object data structure that represents the entire design tokens document.

 ```typescript
 type TokenTree = {